Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

 On the right-hand side, you will find “Log In” and “Sign Up” buttons.

 When you click on the “Sign Up” button, the next screen will have options to select the type of PayPal account.
-There are two types of PayPal account; an Individual account and Business account.
+There are two types of PayPal account; an Individual account and a Business account.

 With an Individual account, you can shop, send and receive overseas payments without sharing your financial information.